BackupTheBerlios/bee-svn/stable/lib/testbot/README.txt

-Axigen Testing Framework.
+Testing Framework.
 =========================
-    The Axigen Testing Framework is composed of two modules:
+    The Testing Framework is composed of two modules:
         1. the testCases.
         2. utility library.
         3. the testDriver(testbot).